-- "Act" means the Environmental Protection Act, R.S.O.
-1990, Chapter E.19. - "Ammonia" means ammonia produced through the reaction of nitrogen with hydrogen that has been produced by steam hydrocarbon reforming or gasification of solid or liquid raw material. - "Annual electrical energy output from the cogeneration unit" means the gross electricity generation from the cogeneration unit, expressed in gigajoules (GJ) per year - "Annual electricity generated" means the gross electricity generation expressed in gigawatt hours (GWh) per year. - "Annual total energy output from the cogeneration unit" means the sum of: - a) gross electricity generation from the cogeneration unit, expressed in gigajoules (GJ) per year, plus - b) the useful thermal energy that is generated from a cogeneration unit, expressed in gigajoules (GJ) per year. - "Annual useful thermal energy that is generated from a combustion device and transferred" means useful thermal energy that is generated from a combustion device and transferred to any other covered facility or non-covered facility. - "Annual useful thermal energy output from the cogeneration unit" means the useful thermal energy that is generated from a cogeneration unit, expressed in gigajoules (GJ) per year. - "Barrel" ("bbl") means a volume equal to 42 U.S. gallons. - "Beans and Seeds Crushed" means canola and soybeans crushed to produce finished oilseeds products for human or animal consumption. - "Beverage Alcohol" means ethanol produced by distillation for use in the production of alcoholic beverages. - "Biogenic emissions" means the emissions from the combustion of biomass. - "BOF steel" means steel produced from a basic oxygen furnace. - "Cal-85" means a high calcium byproduct generated during the production of quicklime or lime.
+- "Abrasives" means paper that is coated with resin mixture and sand, that is subsequently shipped from the facility. - "Act" means the Environmental Protection Act, R.S.O.
+1990, Chapter E.19. - "Activity component" has the same meaning as the Regulation. - "Aluminium poured" means aluminium poured to make parts in a nonferrous metal die-casting foundry. - "Aluminium alloys" means aluminium alloys produced through remelting of recycled scrap aluminium. - "Ammonia" means ammonia produced through the reaction of nitrogen with hydrogen that has been produced by steam hydrocarbon reforming or gasification of solid or liquid raw material. - "Annealed steel" or "Finished steel annealed" means steel shapes that are held at a controlled temperature where crystallization occurs followed by cooling at a controlled rate. - "Annual electrical energy output from the cogeneration system" means the gross electricity generation from the cogeneration system, expressed in gigajoules (GJ) per year. - "Annual electricity generated" means the gross electricity generation expressed in gigawatt hours (GWh) per year. - "Annual total energy output from the cogeneration system" means the sum of:

+- a) gross electricity generation from the cogeneration system, expressed in gigajoules (GJ) per year, plus - b) the useful thermal energy that is generated from a cogeneration system, expressed in gigajoules (GJ) per year. - "Annual useful thermal energy that is generated from a combustion device and transferred" means useful thermal energy that is generated from a combustion device and transferred to any other covered facility or non-covered facility. - "Annual useful thermal energy output from the cogeneration system" means the useful thermal energy that is generated from a cogeneration system, expressed in gigajoules (GJ) per year. - "Baked goods" means finished baked food products including bread, English muffins, bagels, rolls, and tortillas. - "Barrel" ("bbl") means a volume equal to 42 U.S. gallons. - "Beans and seeds crushed" means canola and soybeans crushed to produce finished oilseeds products for human or animal consumption. - "Beverage ethanol" means ethanol produced by distillation for use in the production of alcoholic beverages. - "Cal-85" means a high calcium byproduct generated during the production of quicklime or lime. - "Calcined byproduct/waste type" means Cal-85, lime kiln dust, waste lime and other partially calcined materials and co-products generated during the production of quicklime or lime. - "CAN-CWB" means direct Canadian Complexity Weight Barrel. - "Canada's Greenhouse Gas Quantification Requirements" or "GGQR" means the document entitled "Canada's Greenhouse Gas Quantification Requirements", Greenhouse Gas Reporting Program, published by Environment and Climate Change Canada, as amended from time to time. - "Canned food items" means canned food items including tomato paste, crushed tomatoes, pasta sauces, pizza sauces, ketchup, whole/diced tomatoes and beans. - "Capsules" means enclosing of chemical active ingredients, adhesives in capsules. - "Carbon and alloy steel cast billets" means carbon and alloy steel billets cast from liquid steel produced at the facility. - "Carbon and alloy steel ingots" means carbon and alloy steel ingots produced from liquid steel produced at the facility.